-The policy also states that should a pregnancy result from sexually abusive penetration while incarcerated, timely and comprehensive information about and timely access to all lawful pregnancy related medical services will be offered; however, the facility does not house female residents.
-This provision would take place should the facility house a transgender male resident that has female genitalia, and experiences sexual abuse.
+The policy also states that should a pregnancy result from sexually abusive penetration while incarcerated, timely and comprehensive information about and timely access to all lawful pregnancy related medical services will be offered.

-The auditor spoke to the Clinical Coordinator who acts as the facility's emotional support person and counselor.
+The auditor spoke to the Clinical Coordinator, who acts as the facility's emotional support person and counselor.
 She states she will provide counseling services for any resident that has experienced past sexual violence, or the resident can be referred to community services.